nicodemusrada/PokeDexWeb/README.md

     ```bash
     npm run dev

-### Frontend Configuration
+> [!IMPORTANT] Frontend Configuration
-1. Open the .\pokedexweb\front\ApiConfig.js file and update the API_BASE_URL with the value of the Django local development server.
+> Open the .\pokedexweb\front\ApiConfig.js file and update the API_BASE_URL with the value of the Django local development server.